Kata-Teamm8s/SysopsSquad-Archit-Kata/project-proposal.md

 1. The system is fragile.
 Parallel request execution (e.g. customer or ticket creation, billing trigger and report generation) might lead to errors and timeouts.

 2. The system is not elastic.
-In the case of increased usage, customer relevant data is lost (cusomer profile or ticket handling information).
+In the case of increased usage, customer relevant data is lost (customer profile or ticket handling information).

 3. Overall, the system is not easy to maintain.
-High coupling leads to increased development costs and the high number of regression bugs.
+High coupling leads to increased development costs, and a high number of regression bugs.

 ## Redesign Goals